theam/tintin/README.md

 Tintin allows you to create fancy **plug 'n' play** documentation sites for your Haskell project very easily.

+[Proceed to site](https://theam.github.io/tintin) to learn how to use Tintin.

 ## Why not just use Haddock?

 Haddock provides a great interface for writing API documentation, which is a kind of *hard documentation*.